What does Access Provisioning mean?

 However, the general principle of providing access to resources remains the same.

-Businesses will typically document their specific rules and protocols inside a proprietary access control policy which outlines the creation of user accounts, as well as facilitating access to existing accounts, and how to manage them along with various other organizational resources.
+Businesses will typically document their specific rules and protocols inside a proprietary access control policy which outlines the creation of user accounts, facilitating access to existing accounts, and managing them with various other organizational resources.

 The primary benefit of having a centralized provisioning process and policy in place, is to prevent inappropriate access, excess permissions to a user, and to avoid unnecessary security risks.